 Big Little Lies is a brilliant take on marriages, mothers and daughters, schoolyard scandal, and the dangerous not so little lies we tell ourselves just to survive.

-In the little Australian towns Moriarty creates, peoples lives always get thrown amuck by the secrets they keep (or try to).
-What’s done in the dark comes to light as the Bible says, and there is no shortness of dark or light in her novels.
-The novel was so good it was turned into an award winning HBO series starring Reese Witherspoon, Nicole Kidman, Laura Dern and Shailene Woodleyin 2017 and returns for Season 2 in 2018.
+In this little Australian town that Moriarty created, the lives of people get thrown amok by the secrets they (try to) keep.
+What’s done in the dark comes to light and there is no shortness of dark or light in her novels.
+The novel was so good it was turned into an award-winning HBO series starring Reese Witherspoon, Nicole Kidman, Laura Dern, Zoë Kravitz and Shailene Woodley.
+Meryl Streep joins the cast for the explosive return of Season 2 in June 2019.